Gain access to personalized product screening, the best pricing, rewards, and more!

 How To Get Rid of Ragweed

-• Our top recommendation for treating both Common and Giant Ragweed is 2,4-D Amine Selective Weed Killer.
-Apply when the Ragweed is young and active growing for the best results.
+- Our top recommendation for treating common and giant ragweed is 2,4-D Amine Selective Weed Killer.
+For the best results, apply it when the ragweed is young and actively growing.

 Preventing Ragweed Reinfestation

-• You can prevent Ragweed with regular lawn maintenance practices like fertilizing your lawn and mowing on a regular basis.
+- You can prevent ragweed with regular lawn maintenance practices like fertilizing your lawn and mowing regularly.